Searching for the Young Soul Rebels: Reception

 Searching for the Young Soul Rebels was released to positive reviews from music critics.
 In NME, Danny Baker deemed it one of the "finest" albums of its era, while in Sounds, Alan Lewis applauded Dexys Midnight Runners for offering a modern spin on 1960s soul music.
 At the end of 1980, Melody Maker listed Searching for the Young Soul Rebels as one of the year's best albums, while NME ranked it the tenth best album of the year.
 Smash Hits reviewer David Hepworth, however, was dismissive of the record and stated that "potentially good songs are dragged down by mannered vocals and would-be epic arrangements", while in the United States, David Fricke of Rolling Stone found the band's take on soul music subpar and marred by Rowland's excessive "affectations".
 American critic Robert Christgau was somewhat more enthusiastic, writing, "There are horn interjections that make me laugh out loud at their perfectly timed wrong rightness, and with Kevin Rowland quavering through his deeply felt poesy and everybody else blaring away, I enjoy it in much the same way I enjoy a no wave band on a good night".

 In the years following its release, Searching for the Young Soul Rebels has been widely acclaimed by critics.
 AllMusic critic Ned Raggett remarked that on the album, Rowland "takes a role that Morrissey would have in 1985 and Jarvis Cocker in 1995 – the unexpected but perfect voice to capture a time and moment in the U.K – the return of 'soul' to English rock music at the dawn of Thatcherism."
 Daryl Easlea of BBC Music wrote that "Young Soul Rebels – fierce, raging and passionate – remains one of the greatest debut albums of all time".
 In a retrospective review following the album's 2010 reissue, Graeme Thomson of Uncut concluded that "ultimately, the myth-making around Kevin Rowland tends to obscure the fact that he's been responsible for some truly soul-scorching music", and that "at 30 years of age, Searching for the Young Soul Rebels continues to burn."
 Tom Ewing, writing in Pitchfork, praised it as Dexys Midnight Runners' "tightest and most consistent" record, while Drowned in Sound's Neil Ashman called it "damned near perfect."
 In Mojo, Johnny Rogan called Searching for the Young Soul Rebels "the most incandescent and refreshing record" of 1980.

-Searching for the Young Soul Rebels has since been included on numerous critics' lists and reference books, including The Guardians list of the "100 Best Albums Ever" (#93), Melody Maker's list of the "All Time Top 100 Albums" (#42), NME's list of the "100 Greatest British Albums Ever" (#16) and 1001 Albums You Must Hear Before You Die.
+Searching for the Young Soul Rebels has since been included on critics' lists and reference books, including The Guardians list of the "100 Best Albums Ever" (#93), Melody Maker's list of the "All Time Top 100 Albums" (#42), NME's list of the "100 Greatest British Albums Ever" (#16) and 1001 Albums You Must Hear Before You Die.